 Emily is firmly committed to our public education system.
 Attacks on public school funding and teachers’ right to organize, led by DeVos and other far-right conservative billionaires, threaten our children’s success and the future of our communities.
 Emily will fight for the passage of S.8301 on day one of the 2019 Legislative Session in order to roll back the “test and punish” APPR scoring system.
 Emily believes that breaking the cycle of poverty starts with education and that 21st Century public education should address local needs while preparing students to fulfill their own potential.

 Our state is stronger when our communities are good places to live and work, when they are prosperous, and when everyone can participate in that prosperity.

 My leadership in economic development has shown that our communities and local economies have the power to create jobs that pay enough to put food on the table and save for retirement.
-We can harness this power with a leader in Washington devoted to creating common sense policies that work for our communities, policies that provide solutions to our challenges, and policies that build on all of our strengths.
+We can harness this power with a Senator in Albany devoted to creating common sense policies that work for our communities.

 But right now, working families are getting left behind, especially in rural America, where people are leaving and childhood poverty rates in places such as Franklin County are as high as 30%.
 Yet, we see New York Republicans side with the far-right billionaire agenda to funnel money from our public schools to charter schools, limit wages, and restrict healthcare access.